quoirien/slide-machine/README.md

 #### Mode > This Layer > Effects >

 All of the Effects can take either a single integer or a comma-separated series.
-If there are a series of values, the next value for that particular effect will be set when the sequence advances.
+If there are a series of values, the next value for that particular effect will be set when the sequence advances - and then loop back to the beginning.
 So for instance, if you want to have a wiggly zoom in and out:
 ````
 100,120,140,120
 ````